Cal Raleigh: Minor leagues (2018–2021)

-Raleigh was drafted by the Seattle Mariners in the third round, with the 90th overall pick, of the 2018 Major League Baseball draft.
-He signed with the Mariners, receiving an $854,000 signing bonus.
+Raleigh was drafted by the Seattle Mariners in the third round, with the 90th overall pick, of the 2018 Major League Baseball (MLB) draft.
+His struggles in his second year at Florida State lowered his draft stock.
+He signed with the Mariners, receiving an $854,000 signing bonus, $221,300 above the slot value for his pick.
 Raleigh made his professional debut that summer with the Low-A Everett AquaSox, batting .288 with eight home runs and 29 RBIs in 38 games.
-He started 2019 with the High-A Modesto Nuts, where he was named a California League All-Star before being promoted to the Double-A Arkansas Travelers in mid-July.
+He started 2019 with the High-A Modesto Nuts, where he was named a California League All-Star.
+He first became teammates with future All-Star pitcher Logan Gilbert in Modesto.
+Both prospects were promoted to the Double-A Arkansas Travelers in mid-July.
 In 121 games for the two clubs, Raleigh slashed .251/.323/.497 with 29 home runs and 82 RBIs.

-Raleigh practiced and scrimmaged at the Mariners' alternate site in Tacoma in 2020 but did not play in a game because the minor league baseball season was cancelled due to the COVID-19 pandemic.
+Raleigh practiced and scrimmaged at the Mariners' alternate site in Tacoma in 2020 but did not play in a game because the Minor League Baseball season was cancelled due to the COVID-19 pandemic.
 Raleigh returned to Tacoma to start 2021 with the Triple-A Tacoma Rainiers, hitting .324/.377/.608 with nine home runs in 44 games.
+He had a 23-game hitting streaking that lasted into June.